argosatcore/Macbian/README.md

 # Why Debian and not some other OS?

 This is a licit question, specially given the vast number of Linux ditributions.
-The reason why I chose Debian as oposed to a rolling release is because the parametric modifications made to the Linux Kernel and to the Grub Bootloader need to be re written each time any of this components is updated.
-Due to the impredictable nature of this components, I rather have a consistent system that keeps changes to the bare minimun.
+The reason why I chose Debian as oposed to a distribution with more regular point releases or a rolling release is because the parametric modifications made to the Linux Kernel and to the Grub Bootloader need to be re written each time any of this components is updated.
+Due to the impredictable nature of regular releases, having a consistent and predictable system that keeps changes to the bare minimun reduces the chances of having to go through these guide again.

 ---